bredelings/BAli-Phy/TODO/ImproveAnalysis.md

 - For Python-native tree processing, **phylotreelib** is worth evaluating.
 It reads Newick/NEXUS, computes tree distances, and builds consensus, MCC, and related posterior summary trees.
 It is newer and should be assessed for maturity before becoming a core dependency. [phylotreelib](https://github.com/agormp/phylotreelib)

-The important observation is that none of these completely subsumes `bp-summarize`.
+The important observation is that none of these completely subsumes `bpy-summarize`.
 Its joint handling of scalar parameters, trees, alignments, ancestral sequences, BAli-Phy models, and source code is unusually broad.

 ## Improvement tracks worth considering separately